US, Russia divided on Venezuela after talks in Rome

-ROME (AP) — The Trump administration’s envoy to Venezuela says the U.S. and Russia remain split on how to resolve the Latin American country’s crisis after talks in Italy.
+ROME (AP) — Russia and the United States remain split on how to resolve the crisis in Venezuela, officials from both powers said Tuesday after talks in Rome.

-Special envoy Elliott Abrams met Russian Deputy Foreign Minister Sergei Ryabkov on Tuesday in Rome.
+Elliott Abrams, the Trump administration’s special envoy to Venezuela, met Russian Deputy Foreign Minister Sergei Ryabkov to discuss the situation in the Latin American country.

-Abrams told reporters “we did not come to a meeting of the minds” but emerged with a better understanding of each other’s views.
+“We did not come to a meeting of the minds, but the talks were positive in the sense that I think both sides emerged with a better understanding of the other’s views,” Abrams told reporters after the meeting at a luxury hotel in Rome.

 He said it’s “perfectly plausible” that the two sides meet again but no date was set.